@inteli.city/node-red-contrib-notification-collection 1.0.4

 whatsapp-config

 A config node that owns the connection to WhatsApp.
-Every whatsapp-out node references one config node.
+Both whatsapp-out and whatsapp-in nodes reference one config node.
+Connection management (connect, disconnect, QR scan, session) lives exclusively in this node.

 whatsapp-out